Amirofcodes/node-pro-mobile/Docs/node-pro-mobile-detailed-documentation.md

 ## 10. Image Handling

-(Add the following point to the existing list)

-5. **AI Processing**: Images are sent to the OpenAI API for analysis and article detail generation
+(No changes to this section)

 ## 11. AI-Powered Article Creation

-1. **Image Capture**: Users can take a photo or select an image from their gallery
-2. **AI Processing**: The image is sent to the OpenAI API for analysis
-3. **Data Generation**: The AI generates article details based on the image analysis
-4. **User Review**: Users can review and edit the AI-generated data before submission
-5. **Article Creation**: The article is created with the AI-generated (and potentially user-edited) data
+(No changes to this section)

+## 12. Price Guessing Game

+1. **Game Logic**: Implemented entirely on the frontend using locally stored article data
+2. **Data Source**: Uses articles stored in AsyncStorage, which are synced with the backend during the article list fetch
+3. **Gameplay**:
+   - Randomly selects an article from the local storage
+   - Displays article details (excluding price) to the user
+   - User submits a guess for the article's price
+   - Game calculates the difference between the guess and actual price
+   - Points are awarded based on the accuracy of the guess
+4. **UI**: Integrated into the main navigation, accessible from the home screen
+5. **State Management**: Uses React hooks (useState, useEffect) for local state management

-## 12. Performance Considerations
+## 13. Performance Considerations

 (Add the following point to the existing list)

-6. **AI Request Optimization**: Implement caching or rate limiting for AI requests to manage API usage and costs
+7. **Local Data Usage**: The Price Guessing Game uses locally stored data to reduce API calls and improve responsiveness

-## 13. Testing Strategy
+## 14. Testing Strategy

 (Add the following point to the existing list)

-5. **AI Integration Testing**: Implement tests to ensure proper integration with the OpenAI API and correct handling of AI-generated data
+6. **Game Logic Testing**: Implement unit tests for the Price Guessing Game logic to ensure correct point calculation and random article selection

-## 14. Deployment Guidelines
+## 15. Deployment Guidelines

-(Add the following point to the existing list)

-7. **AI API Key Management**: Securely manage and rotate the OpenAI API key, ensuring it's not exposed in the client-side code
+(No changes to this section)

-## 15. Future Enhancements
+## 16. Future Enhancements

 1. Implement user roles and permissions
 2. Add data analytics and reporting features